liquidz00/Patcher/docs/getting_started/introduction.rst

 Where ``{VERSION}`` is the beta version you are looking to install, e.g. ``1.3.4b2``.

 .. note::
     Installing beta versions of Patcher are meant only for testing features being developed and implemented.
 We encourage installing these versions for contribution purposes.
-For more information, visit the :ref:`contributing` page.
+For more information, visit the :ref:`contributing <contributing_index>` page.